pantheon-systems/documentation/source/docs/articles/sites/errors-and-server-responses.md

 ### Pantheon - 503 Database not responding
 ![](/source/docs/assets/images/desk_images/184855.png)<br />

 "The web page you were looking for could not be delivered."
 The MySQL database is not responding, possible from being suspended and not resuming.

 ### Error 503 - Service Unavailable
 ![](/source/docs/assets/images/desk_images/231974.png)<br />
-"The service is temporarily unavailable.
-Please try again later."

 This error generally occurs when a request is going through our Rackspace Cloud load balancer, which imposes a timed limit on requests.
 If end-user pages take longer than this threshold, there is a performance issue with the site.
 More information about [Timeouts on Pantheon](/docs/articles/sites/timeouts/) is available in our helpdesk.

-If you get a generic Service Unavailable that is not styled like the above and you're using AJAX when HTTP basic auth (the Security username/password), then that's a misleading message - best workaround is to disable the security option for the environment for testing.
+If you get a generic Service Unavailable that is not styled like the above and you're using AJAX when HTTP basic auth (the security username/password), then that's a misleading message; the best workaround is to disable the security option for the environment for testing.

 ### Pantheon - 504 Gateway Timeout
 ![](/source/docs/assets/images/desk_images/185064.png)<br />
 "Your request has timed out while waiting for PHP to execute."
 There's two possibilities.
 Pantheon's routing and caching layer can only sustain open HTTP requests for so long.
 We do our best, but you may encounter this message if your application takes awhile to respond.
 The other is that there was a server problem, typically php-fpm or MySQL timing out.
 More information about [Timeouts on Pantheon](/docs/articles/sites /timeouts/) is available in our helpdesk.

 Typically the request timeout is much shorter than the hard timeout for PHP.
-While you may be able to let an operation run for several minutes in your local development environment, this isn't possible on Pantheon.
+While you may be able to let an operation run for several minutes in your local Development environment, this isn't possible on Pantheon.
 Luckily there are ways to solve the problem.

 There are many things which could cause your site to exceed the request timeout limit.
 The first step to fixing any problem is to identify the root cause.